simo-asl/python-modules/README.md

-*This project has been created as part of the 42 curriculum by mel-asla.*
+*These modules have been created as part of the 42 curriculum by mel-asla.*

 # Python Learning Journey (Modules 00 -> 10)